LabinatorSolutions/boldchess-web-app/README.md

 - Ability to display an evaluation graph while visualizing blunders in different colors.
 - Ability to open a position or game in a new window via a given URL.
 - Ability to play against the computer (Stockfish Chess Engine) and set its difficulty level.
-- Ability to see an evaluation by the Leela Chess Zero (LCZero) neural network.
 - Ability to detect an opening category or ECO code.
 - Ability to choose the styling of the chessboard.
 - Ability to print arrows or mark squares on the chessboard.